'Glomjford - Operation Musketoon’

 Cemetery/Memorial:

-Sergeant Miller Smith, a former Police Officer, was one of seven men from No.2 Commando captured after Operation Musketoon and later executed at Sachsenhausen Concentration Camp under Hitler's Commando Execution Order.
+Company Sergeant Major Miller Smith, a former Police Officer, was one of seven men from No.2 Commando captured after Operation Musketoon and later executed at Sachsenhausen Concentration Camp under Hitler's Commando Execution Order.
 Son of James Miller Smith and Jane Smith, of Linthorpe, Middlesbrough, Yorkshire.

 Sources